foscomputerservices/FOSUtilities/Sources/FOSMVVM/FOSMVVM.docc/ClientOverview.md

 ### SwiftUI Environment Configuration

 In order to access the server from a client SwiftUI application, an ``MVVMEnvironment`` instance needs to be configured and added to the [SwiftUI Environment](https://developer.apple.com/documentation/swiftui/environment).

+#### Base URLs and Application Version

+> NOTE: It is suggested that your client application and server application have a shared location to store the current version.
+This could be accomplished with a global variable in a library that is shared between the applications and also the tests.
+>
+> ```swift
+> public extension SystemVersion {
+>     public static var currentApplicationVersion: Self { .init(
+>       major: 1,
+>       minor: 2,
+>       patch: 3
+>     ) }
+> ```

 At a minimum a base URL should be provided for each ``Deployment`` that is expected to be targeted by the application.

 ```swift
 import FOSFoundation